Brownsboro, Caldwell County, Texas

 Brownsboro is an unincorporated community in Caldwell County, in the U.S. state of Texas.
 The community had a population of 50 in 2000.
 It is located within the Greater Austin metropolitan area.

-History

-The area in what is known as Brownsboro today was first settled in the 1850s.
-This community grew up around Clear Fork Baptist Church and was named after R.A.
-Brown.
-The discovery of oil in nearby fields gave the community's economy a large boost in the 1920s.
-There was a store and a gin, including the church, all serving about 50 families.
-By the 1930s it also had its own baseball team, but the community's population had fallen to 25 by the 1940s and only a few scattered houses remained in Brownsboro by the 1980s.
-By 2000, its population had risen to 50 people.

 Geography

 Brownsboro is located along Farm to Market Road 1322, 8 mi southeast of Lockhart in south-central Caldwell County.

 Education

 Brownsboro had its own school in the 1920s.
-Children in the area attended Oakland School until it became a part of the Lockhart Independent School District in 1949.
 The Lockhart Independent School District still serves the community.